Age: Applicants must be over 18 years of age.

 Leave: Applicants need to have suitable arrangements with their employers for 3 days leave during searches.

 On receipt of your application, your references will be checked and it will be considered at the next alpineSAR Committee meeting.

 If accepted, you will have Trainee membership.
 Membership Fee and Entry Fee (which covers cost of alpineSAR cap & shirt) are then payable.
-Membership Fee and Entry Fee are currently $50 each (2014-2015).
+Membership Fee is currently $60 ($10 discount if paid within 30 days) and Entry Fee $60 (2023-2024).

 To maintain Active status members must achieve a minimum training attendance of 4 days of alpineSAR or BSAR training over a rolling 2-year period, at least 2 days of which must be alpineSAR training, and maintain currency in the Core Competencies.
 Members rated as steep snow and ice (SSI) competent must achieve and maintain competency in SSI and Avalanche Search and Rescue competencies.